Can I Eat Expired Duck Fat Drippings Homemade?

 Expert Source

-"Duck fat drippings should be stored in the refrigerator at 40°F or below and used within 3 months for optimal quality and safety." - CDC
+"According to USDA guidelines, duck fat drippings should be stored in an airtight container in the refrigerator at 40°F or below and used within 3 months for optimal quality and safety."

 Fresh Duck Fat Drippings Homemade